aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chartarea/_index.md

 ### getHeight() {#getHeight--}

+<b>@deprecated.</b> Please use the 'height' property instead.
 Gets or sets the vertical offset from its lower right corner row, in units of 1/4000 of the chart area.

 ```javascript
 getHeight() : number;